doki-theme/doki-theme-jetbrains/README.md

 All small stickers are put in dialog windows whose height is greater than a specified limit.
 That way you do not end up with a sticker getting in the way.

 All small stickers are also move-able by default, that way you can scoot them out of the way.
+Meaning that they ignore the `Allow Positioning` setting.

 https://user-images.githubusercontent.com/15972415/147772756-c64a7422-8e63-4f1b-bcd5-6fe7e27c5b45.mp4